ousamabenyounes/ShellVhostManager/README.md

 Vhost BackUp commands
 Add docker & configure it to a real project isolation (security, light backup...)
 Add Verbose or silent mode
+Study capifony integration (thanks to rocky for the idea) Add shell alis ton easily move to the created vhost directory Publish a video & a blog article to present some real sample